BlueDotBrigade/weevil/Doc/Notes/Design/Requirements/Filtering.md

 8. While the `case-sensitivity` option is turned out, text expressions shall be interpreted as case-insensitive.
 9. While an analyst is creating a filter, the system shall automatically activate the filter 3 seconds after the analyst ceases typing.
 10. While a record is `pinned`, the system shall always display pinned records in the results, regardless of any filters that are applied.
+11. The system shall display the number of records in the filter results in the status bar.

+Requirement:

+The system shall display the number of records in the filter results in the status bar, using clear and concise language, in active voice, and with specific and measurable criteria.
+This requirement is ubiquitous, as it is always active, and is expressed using the EARS syntax.
+Requirement:

+The system shall display the number of records in the filter results in the status bar, using clear and concise language, in active voice, and with specific and measurable criteria.
+This requirement is ubiquitous, as it is always active, and is expressed using the EARS syntax.

+Requirement:

+The system shall display the number of records in the filter results in the status bar, using clear and concise language, in active voice, and with specific and measurable criteria.
+This requirement is ubiquitous, as it is always active, and is expressed using the EARS syntax.

 ### Filter Options